flapjack/flapjack.io/source/sections/1_contacts.md

 Flapjack::Diner.contacts('21', '22')
 ```

-> The above commands returns JSON structured like this:
+> The commands return JSON structured like this, which is broken up by Flapjack::Diner into its constituent hashes:

 ```json
 {